jkbrzt/Selectors/README.md

 Selectors.js is an old experiment.
-It's a fairly complete implementation of CSS3 selectors in JavaScript, not optimized for speed but trying to follow the spec as much as possible (http://webkitchen.cz/lab/js/Selectors/W3C-tests).
+It's a fairly complete implementation of CSS3 selectors in JavaScript, not optimized for speed but rather trying to follow the spec as much as possible (http://webkitchen.cz/lab/js/Selectors/W3C-tests).